paradox-bd/paradox-bd/README.md

 - 👋 Hi, I’m @paradox-bd
 - 👀 I’m interested in ... nothing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... nothing
 - 💞️ I’m looking to collaborate on ... nothing
 - 📫 How to reach me ... lol! i'm anon.